 - "overtime" as key-word, - the name of the employee, - the total number of overtime hours required to carry out the tasks linked to the project, - the unit rate (amount of hourly remuneration).
-The overtime unit rate is estimated on the basis of the overall remuneration for the normal working hours plus cash compensation for the overtime work and divided by the total number of working hours (hours of normal work + hours of overtime work).

-b) Costs for replacing the staff concerned for his/her usual tasks

-Costs of permanent staff of a public organisation may be considered eligible in full under the condition that the person concerned is seconded/assigned in conformity with relevant national rules to tasks that are specifically linked to the implementation of the project, and that another person is specifically recruited to replace him/her for his normal tasks for the duration of the project.
+The overtime unit rate is estimated on the basis of the overall remuneration for the normal working hours plus cash compensation for the overtime work and divided by the total number of working hours (hours of normal work + hours of overtime work). - b) Costs for replacing the staff concerned for his/her usual tasks the condition that the person concerned is seconded/assigned in conformity with relevant national rules to tasks that are specifically linked to the implementation of the project, and that another person is specifically recruited to replace him/her for his normal tasks for the duration of the project.